rdococ/scriptblocks2/readme.md

 These features can be accessed through the 'Enable Experiments' setting.
 Some of these features can cause a lot of lag, even with the limits that have been imposed.
 Others are only useful for debugging purposes.
 Either way, don't enable these on a server!

+First-class continuations have been moved to their own mod, [SB2 Continuations](https://github.com/rdococ/sb2_continuations).

 ## Findings

 This mod began as an experiment to see what kind of fully-fledged programming language you can design using nodes.
 I discovered that creating a language this way has unique advantages, and leaned into them.